Tom Payne Cuts His Luscious ‘Walking Dead’ Locks For New TV Role

 When Tom Payne’s character in AMC’s The Walking Dead was killed off, Payne maintained he would keep his long hair in an effort to secure long-haired roles.
 However, with the recent announcement of him joining Fox’s Prodigal Son, he has now decided to cut his luscious locks.

 As previously reported by The Inquisitr, Tom Payne replaced Finn Jones in Fox’s Prodigal Son.
 Jones had been signed on at the last minute but, after the initial table reading, it was decided to recast the role of Malcolm Bright.
-As a result of this, previous contender, Tom Payne, was called in as the replacement.
+As a result of this, previous contender Tom Payne was called in as the replacement.

 Last year, after his departure from The Walking Dead, Payne revealed he was interested in keeping his long locks as a way to, potentially, secure new acting roles.